View full guide »

 The arbitration statutes in many of the provinces and territories in Canada provide that the provincial law with respect to limitation periods applies to arbitration as though the arbitration proceedings were an action before the province's courts, and must be commenced within the requisite time period.
 Similarly, there is a limitation period - generally two years from the date of the award - to commence an application to enforce an arbitral award through a court process.
 The federal Commercial Arbitration Act (CAA) governs commercial arbitrations involving claims where at least one of the parties to the arbitration is the federal government of Canada, a departmental corporation or a Crown corporation wholly owned by the federal government.
 The CAA applies to arbitration agreements whether made before or after the CAA came into force in 1985.
 The CAA adopts, with limited modification, the UNCITRAL Model Law for all commercial disputes, whether domestic or international, which fall under federal jurisdiction.

-Domestic arbitral awards may be enforced through a simple application for recognition and enforcement in a province's superior court.
+Domestic arbitral awards may be enforced through an application for recognition and enforcement in a province's superior court.
 Enforcement of arbitral awards made outside of Canada is enabled by federal and provincial legislation on the subject.
-Canada is a part of the 1958 New York Convention, and any awards subject to the convention are recognized as binding between the parties.
+Canada is a signatory to the Convention on the Recognition and Enforcement of Foreign Arbitration Awards, also know as the New York Convention, and any awards subject to the convention are recognized as binding between the parties.
 With the court's approval, these awards can be enforced in Canada in the same manner as a local judgment or court order.

 Generally speaking, a court may decline to recognize or enforce an arbitration award only on limited "public policy" grounds that are set out in the UNCITRAL Model Law, as reflected in CAA and provincial arbitration legislation such as: